kaustin95/accelerometer_processing/README.md

 # Biteplate/Mouth-based Inertial Measurement Unit for Head Impact Kinematics Measurement

-This MATLAB script processes raw accelerometer and gyroscope signals to estimate head impact kinematics.
+These scripts processes raw accelerometer and gyroscope signals to estimate head impact kinematics.
+Scripts are provided in both MATLAB and JupyterNotebook formats.
 The processing is divided into four main sections: Data Import, Filtering, Deriving and Filtering Rotational Acceleration, and Transformation of Linear Acceleration to the Head Center of Mass.

 ## Overview
 This script processes head impact kinematics data from a biteplate or mouth-based inertial measurement unit.
 It performs the following steps: